cjmet/Sandbox_Web/README.md

 - Shrink the Header on Scroll, then sticky it

 ## Questions
-- container-type: interacts with grid and flex sizes and alignments.
+- Container-Type: interacts with grid and flex sizes and alignments.
 How do I correct or adjust for this?
 - Is it possible to combine multiple different containers into a query?
 - Is there a way to re-write the container query to apply the display-type? changes to self or sibling?
 I would rather read self-width instead of parent-width-adjusted-for-margins.
 - Alternatively Use an Invisible \<div> parent?
 But you would still need to adjust for the interactions issue noted above.